lukasbongartz/thermodynamics-fitting/README.md

 ## About

-This is the code used to fit the free energy function from transfer measurements as presented in [the paper].
+This is the code used to fit the free energy function from transfer measurements as presented in the paper [Bistable Organic Electrochemical Transistors: Enthalpy vs. Entropy][xiv.org/abs/2404.14362].
 An example data set is provided.

 ## Citation